FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-12-08 Principles of Defense (Fuad).md

 # 2025-12-08 Principles of Defense (Fuad)
 - On Thursday, there will be no lab.
   Friday afternoon will be the exam
-- **In the economics of defense**, the defender must be right 100% of the time, but the attacker only once.
+- **In the [Economics of Defense](../Terminology/Defense%20&%20Control/Economics%20of%20Defense.md)**, the defender must be right 100% of the time, but the attacker only once.
 - Security is always a tradeoff because sharks always surround you.
   That’s why they made 443 known as [HTTPS](../Terminology/Networks/Transfer%20Protocols/HTTPS.md), a secure tunnel.
 - Risk = Threat x vulnerability x Cost